phamquiluan/baro/README.md

 ## Reproducibility

-We have provided a file named `main.py` to assist in reproducibility, which can be run using Python with the following syntax:
+We have provided a file named `main.py` to assist in reproducing the results of our paper, which can be run using Python with the following syntax:

+To facilitate the replication of our paper's results, we have included a file named main.py.
+This file can be executed using Python, utilizing the following syntax:

 ```bash
 $ python main.py [-h] [--anomaly-detection] [--saved] [--dataset DATASET] [--fault-type FAULT_TYPE] [--rq4] [--eval-metric EVAL_METRIC]